JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 Using Popper, we coalesced a long list of Ceph experimentation commands and guides into a couple of Popper workflows, that can be easily executed on any machine to perform Ceph experiments, thus automating all the wasteful manual work and allowing researchers to focus on their experimentation logic instead.
 Besides workflows for baselining the Kubernetes and Ceph cluster, we also built workflows to benchmark the performance of SkyhookDM, a library that when added to Ceph allows pushing down queries to the storage and querying tabular data from objects.
 We measured the performance gained by pushing down query processing to the storage side and also the overhead of the SkyhookDM layer over vanilla Ceph.
-The workflows also allow users to scale the experiments as required by providing environment variables to control experiment specific parameters like the amount of data to run queries on, etc.
+The workflows also allow users to scale the experiments as required by providing substitution variables to control experiment specific parameters like the amount of data to run queries on, number of threads to use, etc.

 # Background {#sec:background}